enspyrco/monorepo/packages/flutter/apps/utils/redfire/docs/use/built-in-and-pre-made.md

 <summary>Built-in services</summary>
 <br>

-- DatabaseService
+- FlutterfireFirestoreService
-  - .`tapCollection` - adds the docId to the json as 'id'
+  - .`tapIntoCollection` - adds the docId to the json as 'id'
   - if you add a `String? id` member to your Model, it will hold the docId
 - AuthenticationService
 - PlatformService